The Best Places To Retire In North Carolina Hands Down

 Elizabeth City

-According to BestPlaces, the amount of income required to live comfortably in Elizabeth City is 49% lower than the national average, with a single retiree estimated to spend $2,433 per month, or $29,200 per year in expenses.
-With the Bureau of Labor (BLS) calculating the 2024 annual consumer expenditure to be $78,535 for the year, you can get a true sense of just how more affordable Elizabeth City is by comparison.
+According to BestPlaces, the amount of income required to live comfortably in Elizabeth City is 49% lower than the national average, with a single person estimated to spend $2,433 per month, or $29,200 per year in expenses.
+With the Bureau of Labor Statistics (BLS) calculating the 2024 annual consumer expenditure to be $78,535 for the year, you can get a true sense of just how more affordable Elizabeth City is by comparison.
 The overall cost of living, including housing, childcare, food, transportation, taxes, healthcare, and goods and services is just under 16% lower than the national average.
 What this looks like as far as renting goes, as per Zillow, is an average rent of $1,600 per month as of February 2026.

 Where housing is concerned, for the same period, Zillow places the average cost of a home at $257,216.
-Considering the national average, as per the Federal Reserve Bank of St. Louis (FRED), is $700,102, whether renting or buying, you would be doing so at a steep discount.
+Considering the national average, as per the Federal Reserve Bank of St. Louis (FRED), is $700,102, whether renting or buying, you would a steep discount.
 As per ElderLife Financial, the cost of independent living in a community like Brookdale Elizabeth City starts at $3,350 per month, while the average for Elizabeth City, as per aPlaceforMom, is $4,077 per month, versus the national average of $4,240 per month.

 New Bern